A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 It's a love story Nicholas Sparks himself couldn't have written better.

-For months, Gaye Wilson of Saint John has been piecing together the untold story her father, Percy Wilson, left behind when he died 20 years ago.
+For months, Gay Wilson of Saint John has been piecing together the untold story her father, Percy Wilson, left behind when he died 20 years ago.

 The story starts in London during the Second World War, when Percy fell in love with a woman by the name of Flo.